TanvirArjel/AspNetCore.ExceptionLogger/README.md

   ## How do I manipulate logged in exceptions.

-  To manipulate logged in exceptions, use `IExceptionService` provied by this library as follows which provides all the necessary methods to manipulate logged in exceptions:
+  To manipulate logged in exceptions, use `IExceptionService` interface provied by this library as follows which provides all the necessary methods to manipulate logged in exceptions:

     using TanvirArjel.ExceptionHandler.Services;